EdJoPaTo/website-stalker-example/sites/com-apple-services.md

 experiences.
 Only on Apple.
 ==========

 Get the most out of the devices you love with high‑quality content and services.
-Award‑winning shows and movies, amazing music in spatial audio, world-class workouts and meditations, trusted news publications, superfun games — even the ways you pay for things.
+Award‑winning series and films, amazing music in spatial audio, world-class workouts and meditations, trusted news publications, superfun games — even the ways you pay for things.
 And they’re only on Apple.

 Apple TV+